-Comprehensive coverage is insurance that handles damages caused by other situations other than collision.
+Comprehensive coverage is insurance that handles damages caused by situations other than collisions.
 It covers claims for damage caused by theft or vandalism of the vehicle.
-Or it can include claims for damage created by falling objects or flood damage for example.
+Or it can include claims for the damage created by falling objects or flood damage for example.

 Watch for the Deductibles

 You may have to pay for part of the paint job.
 It is because of the deductibles.
 Deductibles are typical when it comes to damages covered by comprehensive insurance.

 Your deductible is the amount that you have to pay before your Insurance Company pays the rest.

 Every Insurance Company is different in what they set as deductibles.
 In the case of vandalism, an entire paint job is not always necessary.
 It might be that you can get a paint repair done for less than your deductible.
 In this case, the better step would be not to file an insurance claim.
 In many cases filing a claim causes your insurance premiums to go up.
 If you can avoid having to file a claim then the better it may be.

 Understanding the costs of a paint job without insurance is essential.